CanadaStays: History

 In late 2014, the company was listed as the largest provider of vacation rentals in Canada.
 In the 12 months prior to the announcement, the company nearly doubled its property listings on its website.
 This growth meant that the company had vacation listings on nearly all of Canada's lakes, which total around 30,000.

 During 2015, the company founder featured on Business News Network, speaking about market demand for cottages in Canada.
 During the same year, HomeAway invested $4.9 million in CanadaStays to increase the number of Canadian properties from less than 10,000 to more than 220,000.
 The partnership makes HomeAway a minority stakeholder in CanadaStays.

 In 2016, CanadaStays opened a second office in Montreal, QC.

 In 2017, CanadaStays reported growing Canadian demand for vacation rentals after seeing a 74% increase in bookings and rising trip values over the course of the year.
 The company was also featured in the Daily Hive, which published a list of Canada's most in-demand vacation rental destinations based on CanadaStays' 2017 search and booking data.

 In 2019, CanadaStays was acquired by Expedia Group, which expanded its vacation rental services with rival HomeAway.

-Sections of this page were edited by CanadaStays employees to reflect accuracy of facts and sources.

 Mechanics

 The website offers its services throughout Canada, acting as a broker for vacation rentals.
 People looking to rent out their vacation home, whether it be a cabin, cottage, chalet, condo, or bed and breakfast, are provided with two ways of listing their home.
 The first is a subscription model where the property owner pays CanadaStays an annual fee to list.
 The second is for people who only rent out their property periodically and pay a commission on each rental booking they receive through the website.
 The company does not own or manage any of the rental properties listed on the platform.

-During an interview with Business News Network, Bordo stated that the company acts as a marketplace for Canadian rentals and Canadian residents.
-The focus of the site is to introduce the client to the property owner.
-It is then down to the individuals to vet to ensure that it is a good match.
-Bordo also stated in the interview that renting the property is at the discretion of the property owner, therefore if they feel they don't want to rent to an individual or for a certain period of time, there is no commitment needed from the property owner.

-In 2015, the vast majority of CanadaStays clients were families, looking for remote rentals.